Art3m1sF0wljr/C3/LRPT/README.md

 the input file is test_13_LRPT.txt

-it generates a bitmap from random input
+it generates a bitmap from random input. the input is garbage, use it with te output of test_13_QPSK_my_LRPT.grc

 write python code that given input a file containing garbage hex values, read them as bytes and take groups of three. handle the case where there is no valid hex written (ignore it) given a group , interpret it as a triplet of RGB color channels, for a pixel , valued from 0 to 255